EasyRoomCompany/Guardian/README.md

 # Additional Documentation

 For more detailed information on using and configuring EasyRoom, please refer to the complete documentation available in the "docs.pdf" file or visit our website at [www.easyroom.com/docs](www.easyroom.com/docs).

+# Support

+If you have any questions, problems or suggestions regarding EasyRoom, please contact our support team at support@easyroom.com.
+We are available to help you and constantly improve our system.
+Thank you for choosing EasyRoom as your room management system.
+We hope it makes your everyday life simpler and more efficient.